KxSystems/solace/README.md

   2. Unzip the Solace API to a directory on the machine which the end user can read from.
   3. Add the lib directory to the `DYLD_LIBRARY_PATH` environment variable e.g. if unzipped to `/Users/jim/solaceapi/`
      - `export DYLD_LIBRARY_PATH /Users/jim/solaceapi/lib/:$DYLD_LIBRARY_PATH`
-  4. Copy `kdbsolace.so` which was built or downloaded earlier.
-Place the shared library into `/usr/local/q/m64/`.
+  4. Copy `kdbsolace.so` which was built or downloaded earlier, to your KDB+ install binary dir e.g. if KDB+ installed at `/usr/local/q`, place the shared library into `/usr/local/q/m64/`..

 The q script to load the solace API (`solace.q`) can be placed in the current working directory or within the KDB+ install directory.